-Otherwise, there are a good set of additional options available for customization, with different RAID configurations and a number of operating systems available, from standard CentOS, Debian, Ubuntu, or Fedora options, as well as a Windows Server option.
+Otherwise, there are a good set of additional options available for customization, with different RAID configurations and a number of operating systems available, including standard CentOS, Debian, Ubuntu, or Fedora options, as well as a Windows Server option.

 A 1Gbps network link means that whichever bandwidth option you choose (all of which are generous) you shouldn't need to worry about traffic being throttled at your end.

-Full server management is provided, which will be handy for those not wanting to get overwhelmed by sys admin duties, with both server monitoring and nightly backups also provided as part of the service.
+Full server management is provided, which will be handy for those not wanting to get overwhelmed by sys admin duties, with server monitoring and nightly backups also provided as part of the service.

 SSL Security: Yes | Drag and drop builder: Yes | Search credits: $75 | Free SEO tools: Yes

 Like Wix, Weebly is another giant in the website building arena, and it also gives you the option of a free plan – albeit one that’s similarly limited to 500MB of storage.
-You’ll also get adverts on your site, so if you want to be free of Weebly-imposed ads, you’ll need to move up to the entry-level paid plan which costs $6.80 per month.
+You’ll also get adverts on your site, so if you want to be free of Weebly-imposed ads you’ll need to move up to the entry-level paid plan, which costs $6.80 per month.

 The Starter package has no ads or storage limits, and you also get a free domain.
 Furthermore, what’s quite nifty for those thinking of selling stuff online is that there’s also support for a web store (albeit a basic one containing a maximum of 10 products).

 Weebly’s range of stylish website templates are a real boon, but there are a few niggles here with the editor interface, such as the lack of a general undo function.
-Still, the slight downsides don’t detract from this well-featured website building service.
+Still, the slight downsides don’t detract from this well-featured website-building service.

 What is web hosting?

-Shared, VPS and Dedicated web hosting...which do I need?
+Shared, VPS and dedicated web hosting... which do I need?